To use instant setup proxies or not?

 These proxies heartily mirror the cons of the instant setup proxy, so I won’t get repeat all that information.
 In short, you will find many more options and dial in on your precise needs when taking time out of the equation.

-One of the benefits of signing up for these slower proxies is it assumes you’re in the market for at least a couple months.
+One of the benefits of signing up for these slower proxies is it assumes you’re in the market for at least a couple of months.
 Why get instant setup proxies if the plan is to use them for months or years?
-Take the extra day to do your research, connect with customer service reps for a couple companies, and make a good decision.
+Take the extra day to do your research, connect with customer service reps for a couple of companies, and make a good decision.
 This will ensure your needs get met.

 The other major benefit to the slower proxy providers is how hands-on they are.
 When a provider like this gets your order, they will send an email and ask what kind of proxies you’re looking for.
 They will do their due diligence to find proxies that fit your needs, handle it personally, and check in to make sure they’re working afterward.
 That kind of service is something you pay good money for, but it goes a long way.